gpaumier/gp2/src/pages/play/2003 Enfoiros.rst

 .. _enfoires: https://en.wikipedia.org/wiki/Les_Enfoir%C3%A9s

-The opening night of the series of concerts is reserved for the people in need who benefit from the Restos' help: they get to be the first to enjoy the yearly performance.
+The opening night of the series of concerts is reserved for the people who benefit from the Restos: the beneficiaries get to be the first to enjoy the yearly performance.

-The club also organizes food collection campaigns among students, entertainment for the needy, and other activities to benefit the Restos, like volunteering at gift-wrapping booths during the holiday season.
+The club also organizes food collection campaigns among students, entertainment for low-income folks, and other activities to support the Restos, like volunteering at gift-wrapping booths during the holiday season.

 I joined the club in 2003 and participated in its activities until I graduated in 2005.
-I have the fondest memories from these two years, taking action to help the needy, being on stage and performing and, most of all, being part of a community of friends and like-minded people who were, for a time, a real family.
+I have the fondest memories from these two years, taking action against poverty, being on stage and performing and, most of all, being part of a community of friends and like-minded people who were, for a time, a real family.

-Volunteering and performing for the *Enfoiros* always has a bittersweet taste: of course, it was fun to rehearse and perform the concerts, and to take part into other group activities; but we'd all rather it not be necessary at all.

-But, as long as there are people in need, we figured we might as well have fun supporting them and connecting with them.
+Volunteering and performing for the *Enfoiros* was always bittersweet: although it was fun to rehearse and perform the concerts, and to take part into other group activities, we would all have preferred that it not be necessary at all.
+But since there was a need, we figured we might as well find opportunities for joy and connection.